Light of the Stable

-Light of the Stable is a Christmas album by Emmylou Harris.
+Light of the Stable is the first Christmas album by Emmylou Harris.
 It was originally released in 1979 by Warner Bros.
 Records but has since gone through several intervening releases.
 The 1992 Warner release was a remastered version of the original with a different album cover.
 The latest edition was released in 2004 by Rhino Records.
 It contains three newly recorded tracks in addition to remastered versions of the ten original tracks.
 Its cover came from the record sleeve of the original 45-rpm single version of "Light of the Stable" that was released in 1975.
 The title song featured harmony vocals from Neil Young, Dolly Parton and Linda Ronstadt.